bblackifyme/NSO-Audit-and-Remediation-Framework/README.md

 ## Development Documentation

-The documentation in this README provides details into the packages workings, for documentation on developing a new feature or use case please see the contribution guide (link to be added)
+The documentation in this README provides details into the packages workings, for documentation on developing a new feature or use case please see the contribution guide in the docs folder.

 ### YANG Model